aneoconsulting/ArmoniK.Admin.GUI/README.md

 ./scripts/create-container.sh <app|api> <version>
 ```

-This is useful to try current GUI in a local deployment of ArmoniK.
+This is useful to try current GUI in a local deployment of ArmoniK and avoid name mistake.

 ## Authors